 The Rev. Dr. W.P.
 Oliver Night of Honour is hosted annually by the Black Cultural Society of Nova Scotia at the Black Cultural Centre in commemoration of founding member Rev. Dr. W.P.
 Oliver, who exemplified dedicated and outstanding community leadership.
 In recognition of his legacy members of the Society are invited to nominate person (s) for consideration of this annual award.
 Since its inception the Wall of Honour has inducted over 130 deserving inductees.

 For further information, contact: The Black Cultural Centre

 Summer Employment Opportunities

-The Black Cultural Centre is please to be able to offer (4) four summer employment positions this year.
-The application deadline is May 22, 2105 at 4pm.
-Deadline EXTENDED to June 26, 2015 – 4pm
+The Black Cultural Centre is please to be able to offer summer employment positions this year.
+The application deadline is May 27, 2016 at 4pm.

 Current Opportunities (click position for more details):